 The department assesses each student’s skills and levels of attainment on entry, which will build on information from previous settings and key stages, where appropriate.
-We have a systematic and extensive transition programme, which involves the Learning Support Department working closely with feeder schools and parents several months in advance of entry of Year 7 students.
+We have a systematic and extensive transition programme, which involves the Department working closely with primary schools and parents several months in advance of entry of year 7 students.

 Teachers are responsible and accountable for the progress and development of all the students in their classes.
-High quality teaching is therefore our first step in responding to students who have additional needs and the SENDCO provides support and guidance for staff in meeting this responsibility.
-In addition, staff are provided with guidelines on the school’s intranet (Learning Support area) in meeting specific learning needs like ASC and ADHD.
+High quality teaching is therefore our first step (Wave 1) in responding to students who have additional needs and the SENDCo provides support and guidance for staff in meeting this responsibility.

 We provide the following interventions at Wave 2 and Wave 3 of the process for identifying and meeting SEND:

-- Emotional Literacy Support – delivered by Mrs Igoe, Mrs Morris and Mrs Dean
+- Emotional Literacy Support – delivered by Mrs Tinsley

-- Fresh Start for Year 7 students with additional literacy needs – delivered by Ms Roberts and Ms Harvey
+- Fresh Start for Year 7 students with additional literacy needs – delivered by Mrs Roberts

-- Lexia literacy intervention – managed by Mrs Roberts
+- Lexia literacy intervention for identified year 8 and 9 students – managed by Mrs Roberts

-- Tailored Speech and Language programmes – delivered by Mrs Clare and Mrs Roberts
+- Tailored Speech and Language programmes – delivered by Mrs Clare and Mrs K Roberts and Mrs Bland

 Evalutation the effectiveness of SEND provision

-The SENDCO regularly reports to the Governing Body on improving outcomes of students with SEND and the Learning Support department is part of the whole school self-
+The SENDCo regularly reports to the governing body on improving outcomes of students with SEND and the department is part of the whole school self-review processes.

 We evaluate the effectiveness of provision for students with SEND by: